 A few minutes later you can shred two or three sheets of paper to remove excess oil from the blades.

-Apply the oil directly on the blades using the extended nozzle.
+Apply the oil directly to the blades using the extended nozzle.

 After applying, make the shredder work in the reverse direction for 15-20 seconds.